 IDC ranks Apple as the number four PC vendor, above ASUS and below HP, Lenovo, and Dell.
 IDC and Gartner's data often varies due to the different ways each firm makes its shipment calculations.

-It's important to note that data from Gartner and IDC is preliminary and that the numbers can shift, sometimes dramatically and sometimes less so.
-Last year, for example, Gartner estimated Mac shipments of 4.56 million in the second quarter of 2016, but the actual number was 4.26 million.
+It's important to note that data from Gartner and IDC is preliminary and the numbers can shift, sometimes dramatically and sometimes less so.
+Last year, for example, Gartner estimated shipments of 4.95 million Macs, but the actual number was 4.89 million.